 When you talk about your products and services, you are speaking in your language (the salesperson’s language).
-You are talking about details and in a vernacular that you understand as you eat and breath it everyday.
+You are talking about details and in a vernacular that you understand as you eat and breathe it every day.
 You have gone through training and you talk about this stuff all the time so it is all stuff that you understand very clearly.

 There are Multiple Levels of Value

 When you try to stop to think about the value that you offer, keep in mind that you offer multiple levels of value.
 You offer technical, business, and personal value.

 - Technical value refers to the processes that are improved by your product.
 If we go back to the example already mentioned, automating a manual process and decreasing errors are good examples of technical improvements.

 - Business value would include things like decreasing costs, improving revenue, improving the delivery of business services, etc.

 - Personal value would include things like improving personal income, improving work/life balance, decreasing stress, improving career growth, etc